davidmcclure/hilt-2016/course/neatline.md

 1. On the downloads page, click **Download Omeka 2.4.1**.

+---

+**MAC**

-1. Find the omeka-2.2.2.zip file in the `Downloads` directory and double click to uncompress it.
+1. Find the omeka-2.4.1.zip file in the `Downloads` directory and double click to uncompress it.
 You'll end up with a regular directory called `omeka-2.4.1`.

 1. Click on the folder that was extracted from the .zip archive and copy it to the clipboard by pressing Command+C.